YA Books That Changed My Life!

 Five Books That Helped Me Better Understand Students

 I loooove YA books.
-I basically just read non-fiction stuff about wellness and YA novels (you can check out my reading list here).
+I basically just read non-fiction stuff about wellness and YA novels.

 I blame it on wanting to make sure I'm up today with what my students are reading.
 But let's be real, YA books can be incredibly powerful pieces of literature.
 They challenge assumptions, introduce new realities, and change worldviews!